The BigSMILES Line Notation

 A bonding descriptor is composed of three components:

-1. A bonding descriptor is enclosed by a pair of square brackets.
+- A bonding descriptor is enclosed by a pair of square brackets.

-2. The descriptor_type, immediately following the opening bracket.
+, immediately following the opening bracket.- The

-• The descriptor_type can be one of the three symbols: "$", "<" or ">"
+can be one of the three symbols: "$

-3. The descriptor_id of the descriptor, denoted by a number
+of the descriptor, denoted by a number

-The descriptor_id is an additional label for specifying multiple sets of chemically orthogonal bonding descriptors.
+is an additional label for specifying multiple sets of chemically orthogonal bonding descriptors.
 Descriptors only recognize other descriptors with identical id; atoms connected to descriptors with different labels cannot be joined.
 If there is only a single type of descriptor, the descriptor id may be omitted.

 Within a BigSMILES string, the bonding descriptors share the same syntax as normal SMILES atoms.
 The SMILES bond symbol between an atom and its associated bonding descriptor is interpreted as the type of bond that will be created when two atoms are joined together to form a larger fragment.
 Therefore, the bond order for the bond leading up to the bonding descriptor must be consistent throughout all occurrences in every repeat unit.